greenboxal/doggohub/changelogs/archive.md

 ## 7.14.2

-- Upgrade gitlab_git to 7.2.15 to fix `git blame` errors with ISO-encoded files (Stan Hu)
+- Upgrade doggohub_git to 7.2.15 to fix `git blame` errors with ISO-encoded files (Stan Hu)
-- Allow configuration of LDAP attributes GitLab will use for the new user account.
+- Allow configuration of LDAP attributes DoggoHub will use for the new user account.

 ## 7.14.1